What are the Reasons to Redesign Your E-commerce Website?

 The final number of screens for all three types of screen resolutions can be from 30 to 90.
 Design approach and processes include information analysis, wireframing and prototyping, and visual UI design.

-Information analysis - estimated time 20-60 hours.
+Information analysis and e-commerce UX audit - estimated time 20-60 hours.

 Wireframing and prototyping - estimated time 60-180 hours.